dell/terraform-provider-powerflex/docs/resources/firmware_repository.md

 - `approve` (Boolean) Whether to approve the unsigned file or not.
 - `password` (String) Password is only used if specifying a CIFS share
+- `timeout` (Number) Describes the time in minutes to timeout the job.
 - `username` (String) Username is only used if specifying a CIFS share

 ### Read-Only